What Education Expenses Are Tax Deductible 2020

 A news subscription can be an effective way to stay up-to-date with policy and industry at large.
 If it helps you with client small-talk and ensures that you sound professional at meetings and conferences, it’s a write-off!

 If you are working toward a part-time degree while freelancing, then you may be able to claim your tuition and other associated fees as continuing education expenses.
 For example, if you’re a freelance consultant attending an educational institution and being a college student on the side.
 Just remember -- you have to already be working as a freelancer in a related field in order to claim this benefit.
-Here is our guide to carrying losses forward for educational expenses.
+Here is our guide to carrying losses forward for educational expenses on your income tax.

-If you do a lot of public speaking or even client development discussions, then an improv class can really help you loosen up and feel more comfortable in your freelancing.
+If you do a lot of public speaking or even client development discussions, then enrollment in a improv class can really help you loosen up and feel more comfortable in your freelancing.
 What this means for tax purposes is you can deduct the education expenses from your tax bill.